Bachelor of Business Administration Human Resource Management Concentration

 BBA degree with concentration

-In the BBA career path with Human Resource Management concentration, you will earn an concentration on your transcript showing that you graduated in a specialized field of studies.
+In the BBA career path with Human Resource Management concentration, you will earn a concentration on your transcript showing that you graduated in a specialized field of studies.
 This concentration does not appear on your graduation parchment, but will be noted on your official student transcripts.

 Apply in APAS